 Dependency on Vendor

-Lack of Control: Marketers have limited control over the email list and may be unable to segment or target their audience effectively.
+Unsustained Control: marketers don’t have a lot of control over the email list and might be unable to segment or target the list.

 Potential for Fraud

-The solo ad industry has its share of fraudulent actors, making it essential for marketers to exercise caution when selecting vendors.
-Some vendors may inflate their subscriber numbers or use bots to artificially boost click-through rates.
-These practices not only result in wasted marketing budgets but can also harm the marketer’s brand and email deliverability.
+The solo ad space is no stranger to the crooks and it is important for marketers to be careful about which vendors they select.
+Some vendors will overestimate their subscriber base or exploit bots to manipulate click-through rates.
+These practices not only cost marketers marketing budgets but they can also damage the marketer’s brand and email deliverability.

-Set clear expectations and guidelines for campaign execution, including penalties for non-compliance.
+Establish expectations and guidelines for campaign execution, including sanctions for violations.

 Target Audience